Ant-C-tech/kottans-frontend/README.md

 #### Learn HTML - Codeacademy course

 - One thing that was new to me: in this course for me was very interesting to have known more about forms.
-It turns there were many posibility with this elements about which I even did not hear.
+It turns there were many possibility with this elements about which I even did not hear.
 - One thing that surprised me: input-tag can support RegExp - guys, nothing can surprise me today any more.
 It is very cool news.
 - One thing I intend to use in the future: RegExp with input-tag.

 #### Learn CSS - Codeacademy course

 - One thing that was new to me: when I studied CSS, browsers support of Grid layout was not high and there weren't a lot of education materials in Russian, so I didn't practice with this wonderful features enough.
-Now, I think I have closed this problem in my education with this Codeacademy course.
+Now, I think I have closed this problem in my education with this CodeAcademy course.
 - One thing that surprised me: all the course was interesting and useful but there is no thing surprise for me.
 - One thing I intend to use in the future: formerly I studied it but forget it - "inline-flex" value for "display" - now I will use this value more often.